neoforge-dev/starter/memory-bank/active-context.md

 ## Current Focus

 We are currently focused on improving the testing infrastructure for the NeoForge frontend.
 We have successfully created a standardized approach for mocking components that use CDN imports in test files, and we've fixed the search failure error in the search-page.test.js file.
 All tests are now passing.
+We've also optimized the test performance by reducing polyfill installations and fixing various issues.

 ## Recent Changes